MikeChurvis/LearnReact/001-memory-game/README.md

 # Memory Game

 There is a list of cards.
 Each card has two sides: one is blank, the other has a number.
-All cards start number-side down.
+All cards start number-side down; you cannot see the number.

 Click a card to flip it over and see its number.
 Then, click another card to see its number.
 If the numbers on the cards match, the cards will remain number-side up; these cards have been *revealed*.
 If not, they'll both flip back down to their blank side.